 Tips for the Best Crispy Smashed Potatoes

-- Use smaller potatoes – You can make smashed potatoes with any potato but small potatoes like fingerling or dutch baby potatoes work best for this!
+- Use smaller potatoes – You can make this smashed potatoes recipe with any potato but small potatoes like fingerling or dutch baby potatoes work best for this!

 - Make sure to smash them!
 Don’t leave these potatoes thick, make sure to really smash them down so they can get thinner and crispy!

 Crispy Smashed Potatoes FAQ

 If your potatoes aren’t getting crispy there are a few things that could be wrong.
 They might be under cooked, not have enough oil on them or they might be over crowded in the pan.
 Make sure to give them enough time to cook and space them out